jidongxiao/CSCI1200-DataStructures/hws/04_ride_sharing/README.md

 ```console
 Your request has been canceled.
 ```
-  - an updated version of drivers.txt: driver's state should be changed from on the way to available.
+  - an updated version of drivers.txt: driver's state should be changed from On_the_way_to_pickup to Available.
   - an updated version of users.txt, the user should be removed.

-When a driver cancels a request, the following information should be printed into the output.txt file:
+When a driver cancels a request, the following information should be printed into the output0.txt file:
   - a message confirming the request is canceled:
 ```console
 User xxx's (user's first name) request has been canceled.

 ```
-  - an updated version of drivers.txt: driver's state should be changed from on the way to available.
+  - an updated version of drivers.txt: driver's state should be changed from On_the_way_to_pickup to Available.
 A new driver should be assigned and that new driver's state should be updated accordingly.
-  - an updated version of users.txt, the user should now be assigned to the new driver.
+  - an updated version of users.txt, the user should now be associated with the new driver.

+## Finding the Driver

+When finding the driver, you must always find the closest driver.
+And in this section, we describe how to achieve this goal.
+To be added here.

 <!--### Driver Removal